JensAstrup/shortcut-assistant/docs/index.md

 5. Finally, simply drag and drop the uncompressed folder onto the extensions page.

 You're all set to supercharge your Shortcut experience!

+## Setup
+1. Following installation open the extension by clicking on the robot icon
+2. Navigate to the settings tab and enter an OpenAI API Key
+3. Press Save

+## Using the Analyze Feature
+1. When you have a story in view, open the extension
+2. Click "Analyze Story"
+3. Note that it can take a bit for the analysis to complete
+4. Implementation questions will be pasted into the story comment input once analysis is completed